titu1994/Neural-Style-Transfer/README.md

 --num_iter : Number of iterations.
 Default is 10.
 Test the output with 10 iterations, and increase to improve results.
 --init_image : Can be "content" or "noise".
 Default is "content", since it reduces reproduction noise.
 --pool_type : Pooling type.
 AveragePooling ("ave") is default, but smoothens the image too much.
 For sharper images, use MaxPooling ("max").
+--preserve_color : Preserves the original color space of the content image, while applying style.
+Post processing technique on final image.

 --content_weight : Weightage given to content in relation to style.
 Default if 0.025 --style_weight : Weightage given to style in relation to content.
 Default is 1.